This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Blood pressure medicine: This is used to treat high blood pressure in the porta vein (the vein that goes to your liver).
+- Blood pressure medicine lowers high blood pressure in the portal vein (the vein that goes to your liver).

-- Diuretics: This medicine is given to decrease edema (excess fluid) that collects in a part of your body, such as your legs and abdomen.
+- Diuretics decrease fluid that collects in a part of your body, such as your legs and abdomen.
 Diuretics can also decrease your blood pressure.
-It is often called water pills.
 You will urinate more often when you take this medicine.

-- Intake and output: Caregivers will keep track of the amount of liquid you are getting.
+- Intake and output means healthcare providers will keep track of the amount of liquid you are getting.
 They also may need to know how much you are urinating.
 Ask how much liquid you should drink each day.
-Ask caregivers if they need to measure or collect your urine.
+Ask healthcare providers if they need to measure or collect your urine.

-- Neurologic exam: This is also called neuro signs, neuro checks, or neuro status.
-A neurologic exam can show caregivers how well your brain works after an injury or illness.
-Caregivers will check how your pupils (black dots in the center of each eye) react to light.
+- A neurological exam is also called neuro signs, neuro checks, or neuro status.
+A neurologic exam can show healthcare providers how well your brain works after an injury or illness.
+Healthcare providers will check how your pupils react to light.
 They may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.